A big part of copywriting is finding the features and benefits that will resonate with your target audience.

 The wipes disinfect the surfaces killing most of the ‘germs’ – just like the competitor products do.
 They wipe away dirt and grease – just like the competitor products do – and they won’t disintegrate in your hands – just like the competitor wipes.

 The beauty of this campaign is that they don’t specifically mention these features.
-They simply show them in action and subtly display symbols that you recognise to mean a certain attribute.
+They simply show them in action.

-If your product or service isn’t all that different in the market (and let’s face it, most of us are in that category) look for ways to differentiate your marketing.
+If you’re writing about a product or service isn’t all that unique in the market (and let’s face it, most of us are in that category) look for ways to differentiate your marketing.

-Or you can rise above it all and aim your marketing at one big worry your target market have, like Pine O Cleen did.
+Or you can rise above it all and aim your marketing at one big worry your target market has, like Pine O Cleen did.
+The angle might not be massively original but it might be enough to stand apart from competitors.